Can You Wear Your (Waterproof) Watch In The Shower?

 This is all perfectly natural.
-This ‘debris’ will collect in nooks and crannies.
+But this ‘debris’, skin cells and natural oils, will collect in nooks and crannies.

 You wouldn’t shower in your T-shirt or vest because you probably wouldn’t feel properly cleansed.
 We’d argue that the same applies to your watch.

-We carry out lots of watch battery replacements every day.
-Take it from us, debris collects behind watches, even the most hygienic of us.
-If each of us inspected the back of our watch, or where the strap meets the case, most of us would be a bit shocked.
+Debris collects behind watches, even in the most hygienic of us.
+If each of us inspected the back of our watch, around the strap and the lugs, many of us would be a bit shocked.